Part D Prescription Drug Plans

 In Network Pharmacies

 Part D insurers make special deals with pharmacy chains and independents, negotiating lower costs for its members (the discounted costs).
 There are even in network pharmacies and “preferred” in network pharmacies.
-Choosing a plan where your pharmacy is preferred willl lower your out of pocket costs.
+Choosing a plan where your pharmacy is preferred will lower your out of pocket costs.

 Free Information Packet and Quotes